Google Nest Mini review: new name old concept?

 Briefly on environmental friendliness, this is not really a "feature", but it definitely gives bonus points.
 I haven't been able to test the wall mounting yet.
 But all the more so for the rest.

 The sound: You really notice the stronger bass.
 The sound in general seems stronger.
-Is he really 40 now?
-Procent is better, it is undecided, but you can definitely feel an upgrade.
-Google has also installed an ultrasonic sensor, which detects when you move your hand to the Nest Mini and then indicates where you can adjust the volume.
-Now that's nothing blatant, but it's definitely a very nice new feature.
-When it comes to the Google Assistant, which is probably the main reason for a Google speaker, I didn't notice any changes compared to the Home Mini.
-Although some questions are now answered on the device instead of in the cloud, this feature only works with English so far and should only learn over time.
+Whether it is really 40 percent better is debatable, but you can definitely feel the upgrade.
+Google has also installed an ultrasonic sensor that detects when you move your hand towards the Nest Mini and then shows you where you can change the volume.
+It's nothing crazy, but it's definitely a very nice new feature.
+I couldn't see any changes to the Google Assistant, which is probably the main reason for a Google speaker, compared to the Home Mini.
+Some questions are now answered on the device instead of in the cloud, but this feature only works in English so far and will only learn over time.

 The app